alosadagrande/tekton-dpdk/blog.md

 ![Tekton triggers CRDs](./content/Tekton_triggers_resources.png)

 A `TriggerTemplate` defines a Template for how a Pipeline should be executed in reaction to events.
-When a event is received by our EventListener, the TriggerTemplate is rendered by extracting parameter values (eg: git repository url, revision etc.) from the event payload.
+When an event is received by our EventListener, the TriggerTemplate is rendered by extracting parameter values (eg: Git repository URL, revision, etc.) from the event payload.
 This will result in the creation of new PipelineResources and the starting of a new PipelineRun.
-As you can see in the `TriggerTemplate` snippet, a bunch of parameters have been created.
+As you can see in the `TriggerTemplate` snippet, a bunch of parameters has been created.
 They will populate the PipelineResources included.
 PipelineResources previously created are moved to the TriggerTemplate definition.

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1